tophers/MixerBee/INSTALL.md

    cp examples/mixerbee.env.example config/.env
    vi config/.env
    ```

    Edit the required variables.
-(You can also setup the .env in the UI settings cog, *requires a restart)
+(You can also set up the `.env` in the UI settings cog, *requires restart*)

 5. **Run the web server** (or use the provided *systemd* service file)